hariharmayuresh/Restaurant-AI-Inventory/README.md

 ## 👨‍💻 What I Did

-- 📊 Collected, cleaned, and preprocessed real-world restaurant inventory & sales data
+- 📊 Collected and cleaned 5,000+ rows of restaurant sales data, including weather and holiday features
-- 🧠 Built & trained ML models: **Random Forest**, **Collaborative Filtering**, **Isolation Forest**
+- 🧠 Built & trained ML models: Random Forest with 85%+ accuracy in menu demand prediction and < 5.5 MAE on unseen data
+- 🗂️ Designed a 4-module system: Demand Prediction, Menu Recommendation, Alerts, and Feedback Analysis
 - 🔍 Developed demand prediction engine factoring in holidays, weekdays & weather
-- 🤖 Designed a recommendation engine based on predicted demand + inventory
+- 🤖 Designed a recommendation engine using 95+ real-world-inspired menu items based on predicted demand + inventory
-- ⚠️ Implemented anomaly detection to flag irregular inventory patterns
 - 💬 Built a **feedback analyzer** using NLP (TF-IDF) for improving future recommendations
 - 🌐 Created a **Streamlit web app** for real-time access and use
 - 📦 Used GitHub for version control and collaboration
-- 👥 Led a team of 4, serving as **Lead Developer and UI Designer**

 ---

 ## ✅ Key Features

-- 📅 **Demand Prediction** – ML-powered forecasts based on date, weather, and events
+- 📅 **Demand Prediction** – ML-powered forecasts based on historical sales data
-- 📋 **Menu Recommendations** – Suggest dishes based on available stock
+- 📋 **Menu Recommendations** – Suggest dishes based on available inventory stock
-- 📉 **Anomaly Alerts** – Detect unusual demand or stock behavior
+- 📉 **Alert Mechanism** – notifies when inventory is low or items are near expiry
 - 💬 **Feedback Analyzer** – Understand customer sentiment via NLP
-- 🧠 **ML Integration** – Modular models: Random Forest, Isolation Forest, TF-IDF
+- 🧠 **ML Integration** – Modular models: Random Forest and TF-IDF
 - 🔗 **Scalable & Real-time** – Works with live inventory data and user inputs

 ---